SANDOKAI SENIOR GRADES

 Terri's stubbornness resulted in the seniors of Sandokai forcibly resigning her, which didn't go down well at all.
 No longer capable of the usual physical demands of Karate training, Terri took on the role of Registrar and Licensing Officer, and utilised years of experience coaching the senior grades, sitting on grading panels and dealing with administrative and political issues.
 Terri is also Sandokai's Chief Examiner, with responsibility for all aspects of grading examinations - from sorting out the paperwork and deciding who sits on what panel to making a "final decision" in the case of any dispute.

 In November 1998, Terri's continuing commitment to Karate generally and Sandokai specifically was rewarded with a 4th Dan.
-Never a quitter, Terri soldiered on and was awarded her 5th Dan in 2004 and her 6th Dan in 2010.
+Never a quitter, Terri soldiered on and was awarded her 5th Dan in 2004, 6th Dan in 2010 and 7th Dan in 2024.
 To this day Terri is still actively involved in the martial arts, keeping the senior grades on their toes and setting an example of what can be achieved through a lifetime study of karate.

 Recently Terri Carenza Boughton has dropped the "Terri" from her name and now only uses Carenza.